MOST BEAUTIFUL PLACES IN PORTUGAL – WHERE TO GO AND WHAT TO SEE

 Does it come as any surprise that Lisbon is one of the best places to visit in Portugal?
 Lisbon is one of the trending capitals in Europe right now, and if you ask me, it is well deserved.
 Lisbon is indeed very cool and fun.

-If you are more drawn to the water, then you can check out the Tagus River and head to gorgeous Belem, which has its own tower.
-It is a nice place to explore, and for the relaxing part, I recommend just hanging out close to the Belem Tower, with its view of the river.
+If you are more drawn to the water, then you can check out the Tagus River and head to the gorgeous Belem, which has its own tower.
+It is a nice place to explore, and for the relaxing part, I recommend hanging out close to the Belem Tower, with its view of the river.

 Recommended by James from Portugalist

-Popular attractions in Porto include the Port houses (many of which offer vegan and vegetarian wines), Livraria Lello (a big inspiration for the Harry Potter books), and the iconic Dom Luís I Bridge.
+You’ll see the buildings, people, and snapshots of history that likely inspired her to put pen to paper.
+Popular attractions in Porto include the Port houses (many of which offer vegan and vegetarian wines), Livraria Lello (often named the most beautiful bookstore in the world) and the iconic Dom Luís I Bridge.

 Then there’s the food.
 Although Portuguese cuisine is typically very focused on meat and fish, Porto has a surprisingly good vegetarian and vegan scene.
-This not only includes vegetarian buffets like daterra, but restaurants that serve vegetarian alternatives to Porto’s most famous dish: the Francesinha.
+This not only includes vegetarian buffets like daterra but restaurants that serve vegetarian alternatives to Porto’s most famous dish: the Francesinha.

-If you plan a trip to Portugal you have to add Porto to your Portugal itinerary as it is one of the best places to see in Portugal.
+You have to add Porto to your Portugal itinerary as it is one of the best places to see in Portugal.